Approximate Circular Pattern Matching: -Edit k-Edit CPM

-In case of a positive answer, we also need to report the starting position of a witness occurrence.
-For this, we fix an arbitrary $j\in [0\dd n]$ such that $\LPref_{k'}[j]+\LSuf_{k-k'}[j] \ge m$ holds for some $k\in [0\dd k']$ and run the algorithm of \cref{lem:report-anchored}.
+If the answer is positive, we also need to report a witness occurrence $i$.
+For this, we fix an arbitrary $j\in J$ such that $\LPref_{k'}[j]+\LSuf_{k-k'}[j] \ge m$ holds for some $k'\in [0\dd k]$ and run the algorithm of \cref{lem:report-anchored}.
 By \cref{obs:ed_cl}, this call is guaranteed to report at least one position.
-The cost of the call is $\Oh(n+k^2)=\Oh(nk)$; this includes $\Oh(n)$-time preprocessing for the \pillar model in the standard setting (see \cref{the:standardPILLAR}). \end{proof}
+The cost of the call in the \pillar model is $\Oh(k^2)$. \end{proof}